 - Slowly pour the miso into the pot of soup, stirring or whisking as you pour.

 - Taste the soup.
-I usually add 1 more tablespoon of miso (make sure to whisk it in a small bowl with broth before pouring it into the soup).
-You can add another tablespoon of miso, or just add salt to taste.
+Sometimes I add 1 more tablespoon of miso (make sure to whisk it in a small bowl with broth before pouring it into the soup).
+You can also add salt and black pepper if the soup needs it.

 Notes